mattclarke/advent_of_code_18/README.md

 - Day 13 is a bit slow
 - Day 18 part 2 is super slow
 - Day 19 work out what is going on
-- Day 22 part 2 is very slow
-- Day 24 is slow